Jody Gerson: Charitable work

 Gerson co-founded the global nonprofit She Is The Music.
 She serves on boards of directors of USC Annenberg Inclusion Initiative, The Rock & Roll Hall of Fame, The National Music Publishers' Association and Project Healthy Minds.

 Recognition

 On December 3, 2015, Gerson was named 'Executive of the Year' by Billboard Magazine in its Women in Music 2015 issue.
 In 2016 she was named "Inspiring Woman of the Year" by the March of Dimes, and named to the Variety Power of Women L.A. list.
-She has appeared on the Billboard Power 100 every year from 2016 to 2025, and on the Variety 500 every year from 2017-2024.
+She has appeared on the Billboard Power 100 every year from 2016 to 2026, and on the Variety 500 every year from 2017-2024.
 In 2020, Gerson was named by Billboard as "Executive of the Year", becoming the first music publisher and first woman to receive this honor.
 Gerson received the Abe Olman Publisher Award at the 51st annual Songwriters Hall of Fame Induction and Awards Dinner.
+In 2026, she was named Executive of the Decade on the Billboard Power 100.

 In May 2023, Gerson received the ICMP Ralph Peer II Award for Outstanding Contribution to Global Music Publishing.
 Gerson has appeared on the Variety 500, and Rolling Stone's Future 25.
+In 2025, Gerson became the first woman to be named Billboard's Executive of the Year.